Back up and restore data

 Create a backup schedule

-To create a backup schedule for a database, use the gcloud alpha firestore backups schedules create command or the firebase firestore:databases:backups:schedules command.
+To create a backup schedule for a database, use the gcloud firestore backups schedules create command or the firebase firestore:databases:backups:schedules command.

 Create a daily backup schedule